-- Refer to Progress Monitoring Progression (pp. 31-32) for recommended measures at each grade level. - Refer to Goal Setting Guide (p.
-35) for recommended goals. - Student graphs should be "checked" at least monthly. - Staff administering progress monitoring will be certified in FastBridge and consistently follow standardized administration procedures. - Progress monitoring itself is not instruction nor an intervention. - Progress monitoring must be administered via computer or scores may be hand-entered in FastBridge within the week.
+- Refer to the Progress Monitoring Progression Charts (pp. 31-32) for recommended measures at each grade level. - Student progress monitoring graphs should be "checked" at least monthly. - Staff administering progress monitoring will be certified in FastBridge and will consistently follow standardized administration procedures. - Progress monitoring itself is not instruction nor an intervention. - Progress monitoring must be administered via computer or scores may be hand-entered in FastBridge within the week.
 The system does not allow for backdating of student data. - "Whole class" progress monitoring is NOT recommended for grades 1 and up.